PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 08:27:14
+Last updated: 2024-04-06 08:28:21
-Random Quote: What did the mermaid wear to her math class?
-An algae bra! - Will Livingston
+Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera